mohammeduvez29/FileFlowAI/README.md

 ---

 ## 🔧 Overview
 FileFlow AI is an **innovative and intelligent document classification system** designed to simplify the workflow for Financial Institutions.
-Using a robust, Python-based technology stack, it offers:
+Using a robust, AI-driven technology stack, it offers:

 🔑 **Comprehensive Document Handling:**
 - Bank Applications: Credit card, savings account forms